siriad86/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm an Associate Professor in Political Science at the University of Oslo, and a Senior Researcher at the Peace Research Institute Oslo (PRIO).
+I'm a Professor in Political Science at the University of Oslo, and a Senior Researcher at the Peace Research Institute Oslo (PRIO).
 Prior to this, I was a Postdoctoral Fellow at the Belfer Center, Harvard Kennedy School and a Postdoctoral Fellow at the  Varieties of Democracy Institute (V-Dem).

 I'm leading the project "When will citizens defend democracy?
 (DefDem)", funded by a Young Research Talent grant from Norwegian Research Council and an evaluation of the Norwegian democracy, commissioned by the Norwegian Ministry of Local Government and Regional Development.